polettix/Data-Tubes/manual.md

   ...
 ```

 Another useful pre-canned parser in the toolkit is `hashy`, that allows
 you to handle something more complicated like sequences of key-value
 pairs.
-The assumption here is that there are two separators: one for
+The assumption here is that there are two one-character-long
-separating key-value pairs, one for separating the key from the value.
+separators: one for different key-value pairs, one for separating the
+key from the value.

 Here's another example, assuming that the pipe character separates
 pairs, and the equal sign separates the key from the value: